hsc-latte/hs32core-rtl/docs/intro.rst

 Introduction
 ===============================================================================

-HSC designs and develops both the ISA and SoC IPs indepedently.
+HSC designs and develops the HS32 ISA and HSC-SoC IPs.
 The HS32 ISA is implemented by the HS32 Core and is distinct from the from the SoC architecture.
+The terms HSC-SoC and HS32 SoC are used interchangeably.

+The HS32 Core supports the following

+- Three stage pipeline
+- Single cycle instruction latency
+- Support for both big and little endian systems
+- ...

+The HSC-SoC specification describes the following functions/features

+- Big endian
+- Wishbone interconnect
+- Interrupt controller supporting up to 24 interrupt lines
+- Cache controller for an n-way associative cache
+- Nonstandard external SRAM multiplexed bus

+Currently there are two versions of the HS32 Core

+- HS32 Latte Core (rev 1)
+- HS32 Mocha Core (rev 2)

-Open-source Licensing
+Open-source licensing
 -------------------------------------------------------------------------------

 This documentation, HS32 and all non third-party IPs and tools are